-In 2010, police accused Kalief of stealing a back pack, but there was no evidence to link him to the crime, and it was unclear as to whether a crime actually ever happened.
+In 2010, police accused 16-year-old Kalief Browder of stealing a back pack, but there was no evidence to link him to the crime, and it was unclear as to whether a crime actually ever happened.
 Ultimately, in 2013, the charges against him were dropped after police failed to ever find the complainant who they’d said accused Kalief in the first place — but not before Kalief spent three years in New York City’s notorious Rikers Island, including two years in solitary confinement.

 The Innocence Blog spoke with Akeem about Kalief and his case and the work that’s happening to change the system and protect against the damaging effects of being youth being incarcerated.

 Innocence Blog: Can you talk a little bit about Kalief?

 Akeem Browder: When Kalief came home [from Rikers], obviously he was different from how he was when he left.
 He was a 20 year-old stuck in the mindset of a 16 year-old, in certain ways.
 His fear factor was definitely that of a person who had experienced years of punishment; after all, he did have years of punishment, wrongfully so.

 Some people like to use the word paranoid, but I don’t like to use that word.
 He shouldn’t have been considered paranoid.
 If you’re being attacked constantly or being tortured repetitively, it’s not paranoia, it’s a fear, it’s a justifiable fear.
 His fear was brought on by constant fighting.

 Rikers is called a gladiator school for the prisoners.
 Being at a gladiator school, you have to learn to defend yourself at any cost.
 What Kalief described was officers who saw fighting and they didn’t do anything.
 It baffled him.
 He was a kid and didn’t know the law, but he did know that officers were supposed to be protectors.
 But in jail, he didn’t have that impression anymore.